 Settlers often wrote to their families abroad to bemoan the Upper Canada climate.
-How often this new land thwarted their gardening efforts in with its three growing months—June, July, and August.
-James Rapson of Galt wrote to his family in 1832 decrying the hot dry weather .
-Not only was the summer brief.
-The scorching heat withered his oats, Indian corn and cucumber.
+How often this new land thwarted their gardening efforts with its three growing months—June, July, and August.
+James Rapson of Galt wrote to his family in 1832 decrying the hot dry weather.
+Not only was the summer brief, but the scorching heat withered his oats, Indian corn and cucumber.

 By comparison, Upper Canada (UC), was much hotter than England.
 For new settlers, the differences didn’t end there.
 They found that in UC, September to November and March through April were similar to English winters.
 But December to February punished with its severely cold temperatures and the accompanying frost and snow.

 Another challenge to UC gardening was the variance in soil type.
 In 1835, George Coleman of Woodstock gave an account of an area where soil was light and sandy, yet half a mile away the land was rich with mould.
 At another nearby site, the land consisted of unworkable clay.
 He advised against cultivating where pines and cedars grow, or where there was swampy ground.
 The best land, he maintained, was where the oak, walnut, beech and maple trees grew.